A comprehensive simulation package for radio interferometers in python

 pyuvsim which enable some features,

-If you wish to manage dependencies manually, or are developing
+If you wish to manage dependencies manually read on.

 If you are using